harrow-css/2023-multithreading/README.md

 _Proposed by Alex Yi_

 > Fast Fourier Transforms are used sooo much everywhere and you should definitely have a brief understanding of it.

-## Getting Started

-> Thread proposals for Autumn 2023 have ended.
-Details will be updated when the call for Spring 2024 threads starts mid-November.

-If you have a deep interest in a particular area of computer science and would like to share your knowledge, we encourage you to start a thread too!
-Please refer to [getting-started.md](getting-started.md) for detailed instructions.